• Skip to primary navigation

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.

-• Liqueur of choice (optional)
+• Liqueur of choice (optional) – we especially love Frangelico and Amaretto.

-Tips for Success and FAQs:
+Tips for Success, Storage and FAQs:

 What coffee is best to use?

 I encourage you to try this classic Italian dessert, Affogato.
-You could spend hours making something more elaborate but I doubt it would be received as enthusiastically as this simple, delicious dessert.
+You could spend hours making something more elaborate, but I doubt it would be received as enthusiastically as this simple, delicious dessert.

 Alex xx

-Affogato Recipe
+Affogato

-4.99 from 76 votes
+5 from 8 votes

 Print Pin Review